nikokks/Hacking/keylogger-bash-linux-with-the-xinput-command-WITHOUT-superusers-privileges/README.md

 #################### HOW TO CLEAN THE COMPUTER ######################

-You have to be in superuser by doing: sudo-s

 You have to put in 777 the file "clean" by doing: chmod 777 clean